alexmczhang/talk2bq/readme.md

 ## Ask BiqQuery

 This demo is to showcase answering questions on a tabular data available in Big Query using Vertex PALM LLM & Langchain.

 This demo uses a sample public dataset from Kaggle (https://www.kaggle.com/datasets/hugomathien/soccer)

 ### Sample Inputs:
-    1. what is short name for FC Barcelona ?
+1. What is short name for FC Barcelona ?
-    2. what BAR is ?
+2. What BAR is ?
-    3. how many matchs FC Barcelona won in the 2008/2009 season as home team ?
+3. How many matches FC Barcelona won in the 2008/2009 season as home team ?
-    4. here is the rule for each match, win = 3 points, draw = 1 point, lost = 0 point. how many points FC Barcelona had for season 2008/2009
+4. Here is the rule for each match, win = 3 points, draw = 1 point, lost = 0 point. how many points FC Barcelona had for season 2008/2009

 ### Enter a search query...

 ### Prepare the dataset
 1. Donwload the dataset from kaggle.com
 2. Setup sqlite env on your linux os
 3. Export the each table as CSV
 4. Upload the CSV to gcs and import to bigquery

 ## Create partiation and cluster index for table "match" if necessary

 CREATE TABLE hello-world-360207.demo_talk2bq.match_clustered
 CLUSTER BY
   season, home_team_api_id
 AS (
   SELECT * FROM hello-world-360207.demo_talk2bq.match
 );

 CREATE TABLE hello-world-360207.demo_talk2bq.match
 AS (
   SELECT * FROM hello-world-360207.demo_talk2bq.match_clustered
 );

 ### Docker build
 docker build --tag talk2bq .

 docker images

 docker ps

 docker run -d -p 8080:8080 talk2bq

 docker kill [Container ID]

 docker tag talk2bq gcr.io/<Project ID>/talk2bq-alexgcp:v1.0

 docker push gcr.io/<Project ID>/talk2bq-alexgcp:v1.0